Samir Handanović: 2017–2020: Return to the Champions League and captain's armband

-2019–20 season

-Handanović begun his first full season as Inter captain on 26 August 2019 by keeping a clean-sheet in the 4–0 home win over newly promoted side Lecce; by doing so, he achieved his 200th Serie A victory.
+Handanović began his first full season as Inter captain on 26 August 2019 by keeping a clean sheet in the 4–0 home win over newly promoted side Lecce; by doing so, he achieved his 200th Serie A victory.
 On 25 September, he made his 300th appearance for the club in a 1–0 home win against Lazio, the fifth in five matches, also making three important saves in the first half.
-His performance in the match earned the praise of the team's manager Antonio Conte, who said that Handanović "made the difference".
+His performance in the match earned the praise of the team's manager Antonio Conte, who said that Handanović "made the difference."

-In the match-day seven encounter against rivals and title favourites Juventus, Handanović made his 450th appearance in Serie A (182 for Udinese, 3 for Treviso, 1 for Lazio, and 264 for Inter) as Inter suffered a 2–1 defeat at San Siro, losing the top spot in the league to the Turin side.
+In the seventh match-day encounter against rivals and title favourites Juventus, Handanović made his 450th appearance in Serie A (182 for Udinese, 3 for Treviso, 1 for Lazio, and 264 for Inter) as Inter suffered a 2–1 defeat at San Siro, losing the top spot in the league to the Turin side.
 Later that month, he was nominated for the inaugural Lev Yashin award, the Ballon d'Or of goalkeepers.
 His first UEFA Champions League clean-sheet of his career came on 23 October, in a 2–0 home win over German side Borussia Dortmund, in the third group match of the competition.

 In December, Handanović won the AIC Serie A Goalkeeper of the Year Award for the third time in his career.
 On 6 December, in the goalless draw against Roma, Handanović reached another milestone, as his clean-sheet in the match was his 100th in Serie A for Inter.
 On 11 January 2020, he saved a penalty against Luis Muriel in a 1–1 home draw against Atalanta; this was his 24th penalty save in Serie A, which saw him equal Pagluca's record of the most penalties saved in Serie A. On 21 August, he started in Inter's 3–2 defeat to Sevilla in the 2020 UEFA Europa League Final.

-2020–21 season
+2020–2023: First trophies, all-time penalty-saving record and retirement

-On 17 October 2020, Handanović overtook Pagliuca's record with his 25th penalty save in Serie A when saved a spot kick from Zlatan Ibrahimović, who went on to score from the rebound, in a 2–1 defeat against rivals Milan.
+On 17 October 2020, Handanović overtook Pagliuca's record with his 25th penalty save in Serie A when he saved a spot kick from Zlatan Ibrahimović, who went on to score from the rebound in a 2–1 defeat against rivals Milan.
 He made his 500th Serie A appearance on 14 February 2021, in a 3–1 home win over Lazio, which allowed Inter to climb to the top of the league table; he became only the 15th player ever to achieve this milestone.
 On 2 May the club won the title for the first time since 2010, the first trophy of his career.
 On 23 May, in Inter's final league match of the season against Udinese, he made his 329th Serie A appearance for the club, overtaking Walter Zenga as the goalkeeper with the most appearances in the Italian top flight for Inter.